At Active Directions, we’re proud to champion family, private and mid-market firms as they are the backbone of our economy and communities.

 Private and family-owned businesses are often the lifeblood of regional economies.
 They provide jobs, services, and local investment that keep communities thriving.
 When these businesses succeed, they support supply chains, sponsor local events, and help retain population.

+But when they decline or disappear, the impact is immediate and far-reaching.
+In towns like Geelong and Whyalla, the loss of key industries and family-run firms has led to job losses and population decline.
 Without thriving private enterprise, regional communities risk being hollowed out.
 Public investment alone cannot replace the deep local ties and long-term commitment that family businesses bring.

 The Role of Business Owners